niksilver/clockabout/README.md

 It's about 3/1000 of a second out each beat.
 Internally, some processing between pulses takes a bit of time and adds this delay.
-This means that when we said above that an example pattern's first pulse was 1 second apart, it's really 1.003 seconds on average.
-I hope that's not to important to most people.
+This means that when we said above that an example pattern's first pulse was 1 second apart, it's really about 1.003 seconds on average.
+I hope that's not too important to most people.

 The pattern is not entirely smooth.
 The on-screen graph might sometimes look like a curve, but internally the curve is broken into six linear